Registration for Summer at BAA is now closed

 Summer at BAA — July 8th – July 19th, 2019

-Summer at BAA offers exciting summer programming options for 12-18 year-olds that are either one or two weeks long.
-If you are a student looking for something unique to do this summer, be challenged and inspired to create with distinguished artists and educators at Boston Arts Academy!
+Summer at BAA offers exciting summer programming options for BPS students.
+If you are a middle school student looking for something unique to do this summer, be challenged and inspired to create with distinguished artists and educators at Boston Arts Academy!

 Our Dance program offers training to students with varying levels of experience in a unique community setting.
 No previous experience in dance is required for this program.
 Students will experience a full day of dance intensive and an eclectic range of dance styles.
 They can choose either to participate in just the first week, just the second week, or the full-two weeks of the program.
 All students who choose to participate in the full two-weeks will be a part of a final showcase of their work, presented at a professional venue and performed with our resident professional dance companies.
 Summer Dance at BAA with William McLaughlin offers professional training for dancers looking for rigorous summer study to push them to the next level.
 A mandatory placement class and repertory audition will be held the first day of both programs and students will be assigned a level, according to faculty recommendation.